ioJones/bytesizedconsultancy/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [ByteSized Solutions Website](https:bytesized-solutions.netlify.app)
+The live link can be found here - [ByteSized Solutions Website](https://iojones.github.io/bytesizedconsultancy/index.html)

+After deployment, I encountered issues with images missing.
+Upon troubleshooting, I found that all links in the code must be typed with relative links i.e "./" for root folder and "../" to trasverse out of a folder relaive to the current folder.

 ## Credits